The Main Tasks For Developing Your Conversational Ability

 Identify and follow up on opportunities to practice in the ways that will help you meet your conversation goals

 With the preliminary points out of the way, this is going to be the main thing you're going to work on.
 It's all about piling up that real world experience.
 The more the better.
-This article suggests many of the situations you can put yourself in to get that practice you need.
+This article suggests a bunch of situations you can put yourself in to get that practice you need.

-- If your goals are about talking to people you don't know, and getting better at those first few minutes of chit-chat, you'll want to find situations where you have to converse with a lot of new people (e.g., chatting to people in public, a job in customer service).
+- If your goals are around talking to anyone you don't know, and getting better at those first few minutes of chit chat, you'll want to find settings where you have to converse with a lot of new people (e.g., attending meet ups, a part-time job in customer service).

-- If you want to practice making conversation in a specific situation, obviously you have to seek it out (e.g., talking to people in night clubs).
+- If you want to practice making conversation in a specific situation, obviously you have to seek it out (e.g., talking to other patrons in night clubs).

 - Similarly, if you want to get better at interacting with a certain kind of person, you also have to find them (e.g., a guy who wants to get used talking to other guys could join an all-male softball team).